somenath203/Suicide-Depression-Predictor/README.md

 The machine learning model of this project is created with the help of Support Vector Classifier.
 The accuracy on training data is around 95% while the accuracy on test data is around 90% and the model is trained on a dataset of 10,000 datapoints where 5000 datapoints belong to the category of 'suicical/depression thoughts' and the other 5000 datapoints belong to the category of 'non suicical/depression thoughts'.

+## Deployment

+The frontend of the project is deployed in Vercel whereas the backend of the project is deployed in Render with the help of Docker.

 ## Links

 Live preview of this project: https://suicidal-thought-and-depression-predictor-frontend.vercel.app/